Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/364-p-e-cores.md

 We should get a number 2.

-## CCC005.001 CPU P-cores all active, CPU E-cores all active, Hyper-Threading enabled (Ubuntu)
+## CCC005.001 P-cores all active, E-cores all active, HT enabled (Ubuntu)

 1. Power on the DUT.
 1. While the DUT is booting, hold the `BIOS_SETUP_KEY` to enter the UEFI Setup